Fox 2.5 Factory Series vs 2.5 Performance Series Coilovers

 Dual Rate Stop Nuts

-Fox Factory Series dual rate coilover nuts are made from steel, and Fox Performance Series dual rate coilover nuts are made from aluminum, both use the same dual rate slider.
-No functional differences have been noticed between the two.
+Fox Factory Series dual-rate coilover nuts are made from steel, while the Fox Performance Series dual-rate coilover nuts are crafted from aluminum.
+Both use the same dual-rate slider, and no functional differences have been observed between the two materials.

 2.5 Factory Series Piston on 2.5 Performance Series Dual Rate Nuts